itmeson/c-labscience/src/lessons/week1.rst

 1. Course mechanics: first quiz

 Quizzes are about getting information from you about what you understand and don't understand, and giving information back to you about what you need to still work on.
 If you don't get something on the first try, you should *try again*.
 The grading system is setup to give you incentives to keep trying until you get it.
 Quizzes will usually be in class on Fridays, often using google forms, and they will be tagged to show the specific skills that I am looking for that day.

-2. More measurement issues.
-Combining measurements.
+2. So far we've only measured *lengths*.
+What are some other kinds of quantity that we might measure?

+3. Fraction and conversion review.
+Prepare instructions to yourself that explain how to convert between different units

+4. What are the most important issues in making a "good" measurement?